vitordutra/vitordutra/README.md

    - Object-Oriented (Python)

 ### 🤖 To the future
-I **really** want to learn more about Machine Learning, Deep Learning and all those cool looking stuff!
-It was my main reason for learning Python, albeit these studies are on hold due to me focusing more on JavaScript Stuff. </br>
+- I **really** want to learn more about Machine Learning, Deep Learning and all those cool looking stuff!
+It was my main reason for learning Python, albeit these studies are on hold due to me focusing more on JavaScript Stuff.
-I also want to learn more about **Flutter** and how it compares to React Native.
-I also want to make some passive income making apps.</br>
+- I also want to learn more about **Flutter** and how it compares to React Native.
+I also want to make some passive income making mobile apps.
-When I feel ready enough I want to land on my first Junior Developer Position on the JavaScript stack. </br>
+- When I feel ready enough I want to land on my first Junior Developer Position using the React/Node stack.